nicholaswilde/recipes/docs/mexican/cheesy-black-bean-quesadilla-triangles.md

 ### Step 1

-shredded cheddar or jack cheese, shredded pepperjack cheese, and Southwest or Mexican seasoning.
+shredded cheddar or jack cheese, shredded pepper jack cheese, and Southwest or Mexican seasoning.
 In a medium bowl, toss together MorningStar Farms chipotle black bean burgers thawed and cut into 1/4" pieces, salsa,

 ### Step 2